OfficialKo1n/linden-inventory-css-edited/README.md

 This css edited for Revolution Indonesia Roleplay

-For now, its just works for 1080 Resolution, will update it later for 1080 below
+For now, its just works for 1080 Resolution, will update it later for 1080 below ( it works now for 1080 below)

 Dont forget to remove hotkey 5 on client/main.lua. since i just use 4 hotbar